Juridical and Legal terminology

 YourTerm JURI aims to collect relevant terminology in the field of justice and legal terminology.
 It will serve as a valuable resource for the harmonisation of international terminology, as well as a reliable source of country-specific information on legal and normative systems.

-The project on juridical and legal terminology has two sub-projects:
+The project on juridical and legal terminology has several sub-projects:

 Migration and Refugees